The Greenbrier: The Greenbrier

-In 1910, the Chesapeake & Ohio Railway purchased the resort property, building additional amenities, including the current bath wing, which opened in 1911.
-The C&O's improvements culminated with the construction of a colossal six-story, 250-room hotel building, which forms the central wing of today's hotel.
-Designed by British-born American architect Frederick Julius Sterner, it opened on September 25, 1913.
-At this time, what had for decades been a summer establishment was converted to a year-round resort, and the name was officially changed to the Greenbrier, after the neighboring county.
-The neighboring town had incorporated in 1909 and adopted the name White Sulphur Springs, which the resort had previously used.
-The railroad also introduced the game of golf, which became a defining feature of the resort.
-The first small course was opened in 1910, and a full 18-hole course, designed by Charles B. Macdonald, opened at the Greenbrier in 1913.
-That original course is today known as "The Old White TPC".
-The historic Old White Hotel structure was demolished in 1922 because it failed to meet then-current fire codes.
-In 1931, completion of the north wing, crossing the original 1913 wing like a "T", nearly doubled the size of the hotel.
+In 1910, the Chesapeake & Ohio Railroad purchased the property and added the current bath wing, which opened in 1911.
+C&O's improvements also included a six-story, 250-room hotel, the central wing of the present hotel.
+Designed by Frederick Julius Sterner, it opened on September 25, 1913.
+At this time, what had been for decades a summer establishment was converted to a year-round resort, and the name was changed to The Greenbrier, for neighboring Greenbrier County, West Virginia.
+The surrounding town had already incorporated in 1909 as White Sulphur Springs, the name the resort used previously.
+The railroad introduced the game of golf, which became a defining feature of the resort.
+The first small course opened in 1910, and a full 18-hole course, designed by Charles B. Macdonald, in 1913.
+That course is today known as "The Old White TPC".
+The Old White Hotel structure was demolished in 1922, because it failed to meet fire codes.
+In 1931, the north wing was added, crossing the original 1913 wing like a "T", nearly doubling the hotel's size.

-Just after the United States entered World War II, the resort was called on December 17, 1941, to serve as a relocation center for Axis diplomats who were in the United States and had been interned as enemies of the United States.
-The first detainees were Germans; later, they were joined by Japanese diplomats previously interned at The Homestead in Hot Springs, Virginia.
-The hotel served as a diplomatic detention center until July 8, 1942.
+Just after the United States entered World War II, the resort was called on December 17, 1941 to serve as a relocation center for Axis diplomats held as enemies of the United States.
+The first detainees were German; later, they were joined by Japanese diplomats previously kept at The Homestead in Hot Springs, Virginia.

-The hotel briefly reopened for the 1942 season, but was soon commandeered by the U.S. Army for use as a hospital.
-The Army paid $3.3 million for the property, which had been valued at $5.4 million, and took over control of the property on September 1, 1942.
-They converted the resort to a 2000-bed hospital, known as Ashford General Hospital, named for Bailey Ashford, a noted Army doctor.
-The hospital opened on October 16, 1943.
-It treated nearly 25,000 patients before closing on June 30, 1946.
-The property was sold back to the C&O railroad for just under the $3.3 million they had been paid in 1942.
+The hotel briefly reopened for the 1942 vacation season, but was soon after commandeered by the U.S. Army for use as a hospital.
+The Army paid $3.3 million for the resort, which had been valued at $5.4 million, and took over control of the property on September 1, 1942.
+They converted the Greenbrier to the 2000-bed Ashford General Hospital, named for Bailey Ashford.
+The hospital opened on October 16, 1943 and treated nearly 25,000 patients, before closing on June 30, 1946.
+The property was then sold back to the C&O railroad, for just under the $3.3 million they had been paid in 1942.